asarenski/chromedriving/memory-bank/activeContext.md

 - Retry mechanisms are important for handling transient failures in web interactions
 - URL validation and normalization is critical for handling user input reliably
 - Containerization simplifies deployment and ensures consistent dependencies
-- Xvfb is necessary for running Chrome in headless mode in a Docker container
+- Xvfb is necessary for running Chromium in headless mode in a Docker container
+- Platform-specific configurations are essential for ChromeDriver to work properly across different environments
+- Using system packages (apt-get) for Chromium and ChromeDriver in Docker provides better stability than downloading binaries
+- The ChromeDriver needs proper executable permissions in containerized environments
+- Newer versions of Chrome/Chromium require updated headless configuration ('--headless=new')